About Us

 Common Good Missoula unites everyday Missoulians to work together across traditional divides like race, class, and ideologies.
 We listen.
 We plan.
 We organize.
 We act.
 We celebrate.

-Common Good Missoula is an affiliate of IAF (Industrial Areas Foundation) Northwest and has 19 member organizations based in Missoula - All Nations Health Center, labor unions, faith communities, neighborhoods, and other non-profits.
+Common Good Missoula is an affiliate of IAF (Industrial Areas Foundation) Northwest and has 23 member organizations - All Nations Health Center, labor unions, faith communities, neighborhoods, and other non-profits.
 In our tradition, organizing is led by the people most directly affected by the issues the organization is working on.

 Well-being throughout our community requires everyday citizens, particularly the most impacted to be meaningfully involved in creating the solutions shaping our community.
 Recognizing this, we continually build leadership from within our community, working to understand and address the root causes of the issues, not just the symptoms.
 When everyday folks realize they have the agency to create change and that they aren't alone in their struggles, their human dignity shines and they are motivated to make change and become leaders in the community.